Finding Credit Card Debt Relief

 Step 1: Credit Counseling

 Credit Counseling is not a debt solution in and of itself.
 It’s an easy, free way to find the debt solution you need.
-A certified credit counselor evaluates your debts, credit, and budget to see where you stand so they can help you find the right solution for your needs.
+A certified credit counselor evaluates your current financial situation by looking at your income, expenses, debts, credit, and budget to see where you stand so they can help you find the right solution for your needs.

 CostFree